wp-plugins/custom-post-type-pdf-attachment/readme.txt

 * Upload files in your post/page edit page.
 * Display files in frontend using shortcodes or using custom functions.

-= Custom Post Type Attachment PRO =
-There is a PRO version of this plugin that supports unlimited files to upload with multiple file types.
-You can get it <a href="http://aviplugins.com/custom-post-type-attachment-pro/" target="_blank">here</a> in <strong>USD 1.50</strong>

-* Unlimited number of files can be uploaded.
-* Files can be embedded in the page content.
-Users can view the content of the file before download.
-* Supported document files that can be embedded are Adobe Acrobat (PDF), Microsoft Word (DOC), Microsoft PowerPoint (PPT), Microsoft Excel (XLS)

 = Usage =
 * [pdf_attachment file="file_number" name="optional file_name"]
 * Example: [pdf_attachment file="1" name="PDF File 1"]